 Reduced rendering overhead

-As mentioned earlier, each Sprite has a SpriteRenderer Component, and having more renderers means more work required from the CPU, including time for culling preparation and cleanup for rendering.
-By using Tilemaps you’ll have fewer Renderer Components, thereby saving CPUs some work.
+As mentioned earlier, each Sprite has a Sprite Renderer component, and having more renderers requires more work from the CPU, including time for culling preparation and cleanup for rendering.
+By using Tilemaps, you’ll have fewer Renderer components, thereby saving CPUs some work.

 Reduced culling cost

-More than one camera in your Scene means more renderers, which increases the culling cost.
-In the view of the camera, there is a per-renderer, per-camera cost to culling; every camera has to perform culling checks on every renderer in the Scene, so if you have a multi-camera setup for your game, using Tilemaps will help you reduce that cost.
+In Camera view, there is a per-renderer, per-camera cost to culling.
+Every camera has to perform culling checks on every Renderer component in the scene, so if you have a multi-camera setup for your game, using Tilemaps will help you reduce that cost.

 Fewer batch calls